andersjanmyr/goose/README.md

 ![goose](goose-small.png)

 Goose, the dumb file generator.
-Goose takes a file structure and parses the files as Go templates generating a new structure with some variables replaced.
+Goose takes a file structure and parses the files as Go templates, generating a new structure with some variables replaced.
 It is a tool similar to Thor and Yeoman, but dumber, because dumber is simpler.